 Investments are recorded at their readily determinable fair value.
-Interest, dividends and unrealized gains are included in investment income, which is presented net of investment expenses paid to external investment advisors, in the accompanying Statement of Activities and Change in Net Assets.
+Interest, dividends, realized and unrealized gains and losses are included in investment income, which is presented net of investment expenses paid to external investment advisors, in the accompanying Statement of Activities and Change in Net Assets.
 Investments acquired by gift are recorded at their fair value at the date of the gift.

-Contributions and grants receivable -
+Grants and contributions receivable -

-Contributions and grants receivable are recorded at their net realizable value, which approximates fair value.
-Management considers all amounts to be fully collectible.
+Grants and contributions receivable are recorded at their net realizable value, which approximates fair value.
+Management considers all amounts to be fully collectible within one year.
 Accordingly, an allowance for doubtful accounts has not been established.